-Sometimes, potential clients make poor decisions on set or just have bad luck with location sound.
-Although there’s always something that can be done, big improvements can be very labor intensive and costly.
+Sometimes, potential clients make poor decisions onset or just have bad luck with location sound.
+Although there’s always something that can be done, big improvements can be very labor-intensive and costly.
 I do my best with all the technology available, but there’s no substitute for good decisions.
 I sometimes spend a lot of time polishing the proverbial turd.

 Q: Why is sound design worth investing in?

-For the audience, the soundtrack is half of the experience of any animated or live action video piece.
+For the audience, the soundtrack is half of the experience of any animated or live-action video piece.
 Some clients tend to worry only about the visuals and ignore the audio.
 I strongly believe that if the audio isn’t enhanced, it will detract from the visuals.
-On the other hand, good sound design will intensify the visual experience.
-If you are an audio guy like me, you surely know that most people use their eyes more their ears.
+On the other hand, a good sound design will intensify the visual experience.
+If you are an audio guy like me, you surely know that most people use their eyes more than their ears.
 I’m always noticing sounds that no one else around me does.
 But even so, I know that a good soundtrack will add a sense of quality and impact to a video project that everyone will notice.

 Q: Do you have any suggestions for studying exceptional sound design?

 I think the best advice, especially for a young sound designer, is just to open their ears up to the everyday world around them.
 In so many situations, that’s what we’re all trying to recreate.
 Take a moment to listen and study everyday environments.
 Listen for what makes things sound far and close, busy and still, outside and inside.
 Knowing what goes on in the real world can also help you push the audio boundaries for unreal worlds with more sophistication.
 Imagination is key.
-Keeping a childlike wonder about our world is a powerful tool for developing effective sound design.
+Keeping a childlike wonder about our world is a powerful tool for developing an effective sound design.